Team488/ScoutingApp/README.md

     react-native run-android

 This will install the dev version of the app on any connected device or simulator.
+With the app running, you can run

+    adb shell input keyevent 82

+to open the context menu.
+This will let you reload or start JS debugging.

 # Building the release apk